String Diagram of Optimal Transports: Experiments

 \paragraph{Discussion.} \cref{tab:runtimesetc} and~\cref{fig:infAlgSt} summarize the results of the experiments.

-{\bf Q1.} We evaluate the performance of $\monLP$, $\sinkhorn$, and $\composedLP$ with the benchmarks by computing their minimum transportation costs sufficient for their safety problems. \cref{tab:runtimesetc} gives the details of the result.
-The columns give the string diagram $\sd{D}$, the number of oOTs $\oOT{A}$ in $\sd{D}$, the execution time $t_{\vect{C}}$ for composing cost matrices (\cref{line:compMat} in~\cref{alg:CompOPT}), the execution times $t_{\mathrm{LP}}$ and $t_{\mathrm{SH}}$ for the (monolithic) LP and Sinkhorn algorithm (\cref{line:outputCompOPT} in~\cref{alg:CompOPT}), respectively, the execution time $t$ for the entire algorithms, and the relative error $E$ w.r.t. the exact solution.
+{\bf Q1.} We evaluate the performance of $\monLP$, and $\composedLP$ with the benchmarks by computing a near-optimal transportation plan. \cref{tab:runtimesetc} gives the details of the result.
+The columns give the string diagram $\sd{D}$, the number of oOTs $\oOT{A}$ in $\sd{D}$, the execution time $t_{\vect{C}}$ for composing cost matrices (\cref{line:compMat} in~\cref{alg:CompOPT}), the execution times $t_{\mathrm{LP}}$ for the (monolithic) LP (\cref{line:monReduction} in~\cref{alg:CompOPT}), the execution time $t_{\mathrm{Syn}}$ for the synthesis (\cref{alg:SyntHTP}), the execution time $t$ for the entire algorithms, and the relative error $E$ of minimum transportation costs w.r.t. exact solutions.
 The unit of time is seconds.